rpradosilva/shorts-summary/README.md

 - Identify, validate and download Youtube Shorts URL
 - Convert and extract audio: `.mp4` to `wav`
-- Summarize and resume video to text with IA
+- Transcribe and summarize with IA

 ## Getting Started